MetalBlockchain/metal-docs/docs/dapps/launch.md

 C-Chain exposes the [same API](../apis/metalgo/apis/c-chain.md) as go-ethereum, so you can use all the familiar APIs that are available on Ethereum for interaction with the platform.

 There are multiple ways of working with the C-Chain.

+### Through any Ethereum wallet

+You can easily add the Metal Blockchain network to any Ethereum wallet by visiting [ChainList](https://chainlist.org/?search=metal) and clicking on the "Connect Wallet" button under the Metal C-Chain option for mainnet.
+Select Metal Tahoe C-Chain for testnet.

 ### Through MetaMask